 Some cards that are designed for low income earners, such as Low Fee credit cards (which have low or no annual fees) and Low Rate credit cards (which have low interest rates).
 You might even consider whether a debit card would fill your needs better than a credit card.

-When you apply for a credit card, just apply for one.
-A credit card application is something that goes on your credit history report, and it looks bad to see a bunch of applications as the first things to go on your credit history report.
-Applying for a bunch of credit cards at once is a sure way to make lenders think you are irresponsible, and may mean that you ruin your credit rating and don’t get approved for any credit cards.
+Only apply for one credit card; a credit card application is something that goes on your credit history report, and it looks bad to see a bunch of applications as the first things to go on your credit history report.
+Applying for a bunch of credit cards at once is a sure-fire way to make lenders think you are irresponsible, and may mean that you ruin your credit rating and don’t get approved for any credit cards.